 How to make Teriyaki Chicken Meatballs with Pineapple

-1. Preheat your oven to 450-F and spray a large baking sheet with nonstick cooking spray or line it with parchment paper or foil.
+1. Preheat your oven to 400-F and spray a large baking sheet with nonstick cooking spray or line it with parchment paper or foil.
 Set it aside.

 2. Combine the ground chicken, Panko breadcrumbs, drained crushed pineapple, milk, soy sauce, green onions, garlic, fresh ginger, orange zest, and black pepper in a large bowl and mix well with a wooden spoon.

-4. Bake the meatballs in the preheated 450-F oven for about 17 minutes or until they reach an internal temperature of 165-F.
+4. Bake the meatballs for about 25+ minutes or until they reach an internal temperature of 165-F.

 5. Meanwhile, prepare the sauce by combining the soy sauce, brown sugar, water, pineapple juice, garlic, ginger, and orange zest in a skillet or saucepan.